aurorax-space/docs/docs/python_libraries/pyaurorax/advanced_usage/asynchronous_search.md

 # Asynchronous Searches

 Search times for data products, ephemeris, and conunctions can vary widely depending on the length of time, number of data sources involved, and metadata filters used.
-The basic search functions in the [`data_products`](/python_libraries/pyaurorax/api_reference/aurorax/data_products.html#aurorax.data_products.search), [`ephemeris`](/python_libraries/pyaurorax/api_reference/aurorax/ephemeris.html#aurorax.ephemeris.search), and [`conjunctions`](/python_libraries/pyaurorax/api_reference/aurorax/conjunctions.html#aurorax.conjunctions.search) modules will block and wait until results are returned.
+The basic search functions in the [`data_products`](/python_libraries/pyaurorax/api_reference/aurorax/data_products.html#aurorax.data_products.search), [`ephemeris`](/python_libraries/pyaurorax/api_reference/aurorax/ephemeris.html#aurorax.ephemeris.search), and [`conjunctions`](/python_libraries/pyaurorax/api_reference/aurorax/conjunctions.html#aurorax.conjunctions.search) modules will block and wait until results are returned and may return more than a gigabyte of data.
 The blocked time waiting for the query results to be returned can be anywhere from several seconds to many minutes.
 To avoid idle time during this blocking time in your scripts and programs, or to take advantage of the possibility to run multiple search queries in parallel, consider using an **asynchronous search**.

 ## Overview
 Asynchronous searches in PyAuroraX modules all follow the same process: